Knowledge base

 Restore the operating system disk

-Restoring the system volume as shown in the example above is an irreversible operation.
+Restoring the system volume as in the example above is an irreversible operation.
 The operating system disk will be replaced by the snapshot and the server will be in the exact state of the backup date.

 The data stored on the data volume (vdb) is not affected by this operation.